jpmintz01/oTree/README.md

 Fixed:
+- created basic bots for all but post-game questionnaire
+- add survey control number (AUFELLOW1201) and IRB (FWr20190020H) to both Informed Consent
 - add number of rounds to RPS instructions
 - add css animation to adversary type in RPS instructions
 - Remove undergraduate minor